Soccer records and statistics in Australia

 This article concerns soccer records in Australia.
-Unless otherwise stated, records are taken from the A-League Men or National Soccer League.
+Unless otherwise stated, records are taken from the National Soccer League or A-League Men.
 Where a different record exists for the top flight (National Soccer League 1977–2004, and A-League Men 2005–present), this is also given.

 League

 Records in this section refer to the Australian top division, as a combination of the A-League Men or National Soccer League.